conan-io/conan-io.github.io/_posts/2020-02-11-New-conan-release-1-22.markdown

-You could test the performance improvement of the feature by subsequently changing the `CONAN_USER_HOME` for different Conan calls that install a big package but setting the same downloads cache for all of them.
+You could test the performance improvement of the feature by subsequently changing the `CONAN_USER_HOME` for different Conan calls that install a big package but setting the same download cache for all of them.

 ```
 $ export CONAN_USER_HOME=/Users/yourusername/conan_home_1/